pusher/pusher-js/README.md

 socket.allChannels().forEach(channel => console.log(channel.name));
 ```

-Private and presence channels will make a request to your `authEndpoint` (`/pusher/auth`) by default, where you will have to [authenticate the subscription](https://pusher.com/docs/authenticating_users).
+Private, presence and encrypted channels will make a request to your `authEndpoint` (`/pusher/auth`) by default, where you will have to [authenticate the subscription](https://pusher.com/docs/authenticating_users).
 You will have to send back the correct auth response and a 200 status code.

 ## Unsubscribing from channels